superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         return cls(post_id=k, text=v["text"], image=v.get("image", None))
 ```

-Following this strategy, we will write the next `pydantic` class representing the state of a cleaned post:
+Following this strategy, we write the next `pydantic` class representing the state of a cleaned post:

 ```python
 from unstructured.cleaners.core import (